-- I have office hours on Mondays & Fridays, 2:00 PM 3:00 PM, & sometimes Sundays. - During my weekly office hours, students who message me via Canvas inbox will receive a response within 30 minutes. - Students wishing to have a one-on-one Zoom chat during office hours can schedule it by messaging me or by clicking here: Calendly Scheduling - To access a Zoom appointment, click the Zoom meeting office hours link at the top of the Modules page in Canvas. - The best way to reach me on non-office days is via Canvas Inbox message. - Students wishing to Zoom chat outside of regular office hours can set up a special appointment by messaging me via Canvas inbox.
+- I have office hours on Fridays at 8:00-8:30 am & 11:30 am-12:00 pm - During my weekly office hours, students who message me via Canvas inbox will receive a response within 30 minutes. - Students wishing to have a one-on-one Zoom chat during office hours can schedule it by messaging me or by clicking here: Calendly Scheduling - To access a Zoom appointment, click the Zoom meeting office hours link at the top of the Modules page in Canvas. - The best way to reach me on non-office days is via Canvas Inbox message. - Students wishing to Zoom chat outside of regular office hours can set up a special appointment by messaging me via Canvas inbox. - If you have a question, email me, no question is a dumb question, I mean it, I'm here to assist!